yeshimonipede/Iowa_LiquorSales_Education/README.md

 *FINAL REPORT*

 *Introduction: This project aims to aid the Director of the Public Health Department of Iowa in their public health advertisement campaign aimed at reducing excessive alcohol consumption.
 Our analyses will be helpful in better understanding if there is any underlying relationship between education attainment levels (high school degree and bachelor degree) and liquor sales in the state of Iowa.
 If analyses supports that there is a significant relationship between education attainment levels and liquor sales, this information can be used to help deicide which counties need targeted campaigns most immediately.
-We will also investigate how and if other factors impact liquor sale trends (i.e. time) and offer this information to the Director of Public Health so that they are aware of all factors linked to liquor sales and furthermore liquor consumption, and can effectively allocate appropriate resources to certain regions to best combat excessive alcohol consuption in the state of Iowa.*
+We will also investigate how and if other factors impact liquor sale trends (i.e. time) and offer this information to the Director of Public Health so that they are aware of all factors linked to liquor sales and furthermore liquor consumption, and can effectively allocate appropriate resources to certain regions to best combat excessive alcohol consumption in the state of Iowa.*

 *We will use a variety of methods to investigate the relationship, if any, between liquor sales and education attainment levels in the state of Iowa on a county level basis.
 Graphics will help highlight how liquor sales and educational attainment levels differ from county to county.
 This will be valuable information to the director to be immediately and easily aware about the counties that are purchasing the most liquor as well as the distribution of education attainment levels around the state.
 A regression analysis will help highlighti if there is a statistically significant relationship between education attainment levels and alcohol consuption levels as well as liquor sales and times.
 This will help the director determine if it is of worth to target certain areas based on their educational attainment when allocating advertisement resources.
 K-means clustering will also help hypothesis testing by investigating if there are statistically significant differences between counties in liquor sales.
 Finally, forecasting analyses will use gin sales in the last few years to help determine which counties are forecasted to have the largest increase in liquor sales over the next eight quarters.
 This information will be valuable to the director as they can target these specific counties for prioritized resource allocation.*